What is Digital Art?

 • Pressure sensitivity: Tablets vary when it comes to pressure sensitivity and stroke lines.
 The higher your tablet’s pressure level (2048) is, the better it will be for creating lines with the thickness you prefer.

-* The original Apple Pen comes with pen pressure, which is not available in many alternative Ipad styluses.
+*The original Apple Pen comes with pen pressure, which is not available in many alternative iPad styluses.
 Even if the alternative stylus does come with pen pressure, it might not necessarily work with your drawing software.
 Hence, it is the safest to use the original Apple Pen that is compatible with your Ipad!

 • Screen size: The more space you have, the more a premium it is.
 Don’t skip on surface area just to save a few dollars.